mariotaglia/crystalCF/README.md

 7. Press 'c' to configure.
 8. Set the instalation folder CMAKE_INSTALL_PREFIX and the example folder EXAMPLES_INSTALL_PATH.
 9. Press 'c' and 'g'
-10. Install using `make install` or `sudo make install` if the instalation folder require sudo privileges.
+10. Install using `make install` (or `sudo make install` if the instalation folder requires sudo privileges).
 11. Change to the CrystalCF folder and install with `make`
 12. Run the example by doing:
 `cd example`